 - Serve only half a glass of water to your child, if they need more, they would ask.

-- Use the flushed out RO water from your water purifier to wash cars and bikes.
+- Use the flushed-out RO water from your water purifier to wash cars and bikes.

-Ways to save water in the garden:
+Save water in the garden:

 - To water the plants, you can use leftover water (used for washing vegetables).